ypriverol/github-paper/document/manuscript.md

 ```

 From now on, every change to these tracked files, once committed, will
-be recorded as a new revision or _snapshot_.
-Git is remarkably
+be recorded as a new revision, or _snapshot_, uniquely identifying the
-effective in archiving the complete history of a project (all
+changes in all the modified files.
+Git is remarkably effective in
-revisions) by, amongst other things, storing only the differences
+archiving the complete history of a project (all revisions) by,
-among them.
+amongst other things, storing only the differences among them.

 In addition to local copies of the repository, it is easy to create
 remote repositories on GitHub (called `origin`, with default branch